rchillyard/Flog/README.md

 Additionally, there is also !| (soon to be deprecated) for logging a generic type that isn't necessarily _Loggable_.
 In this case, we simply invoke _toString_ on the object to get a rendition for logging.
 The recommended way to handle this situation is via the implicit def loggableAny\[T] which will produce a Loggable\[T] which uses the toString method.
+However, in this case when using Scala3, you will need to write the entire expression as something like:
+(where there is no implicit `Loggable` for `Complex`)

+    (getString !!
+List(Complex(0, 0)))(using loggableAny)

 The following signatures are defined for _Floggable_ (the implicit class):